 Thiessen Law Firm knows how to fight DWI hit-and-run charges

 Can a DWI hit-and-run charge be dismissed?
 With the aggressive and professional team at Thiessen Law Firm, yes, absolutely.
-Designated Super Lawyer and board-certified criminal defense attorney Mark Thiessen is here with trial-tested strategies and deep DWI expertise to help you overcome a hit-and-run charge in Texas.
+Designated Super Lawyer and Triple Board-Certified criminal defense attorney Mark Thiessen is here with trial-tested strategies and deep DWI expertise to help you overcome a hit-and-run charge in Texas.